Kilo-Org/kilo-dev-mcp-server/src/tools/vscode-extension-testing/README.md

    - The extension path is derived as `<workspaceDir>/src`
    - The test directory is derived as `<workspaceDir>/examples`
    - A `.PROMPT` file is written to the test directory with the prompt and session ID
-   - VSCode is launched with the extension in development mode
+   - VSCode is launched with the extension in development mode using the `--wait` flag
+   - The `--wait` flag ensures the process stays alive until the window is closed
    - The extension can read the `.PROMPT` file and execute the prompt
    - The tool call blocks and waits for the extension to complete
    - Session information is stored persistently to allow access from different processes